shreyaganguly/chirper/README.md

 ## chirper

-Chirper is a simple application that lets you set alarm and timer in your desktop.
-You can set multiple alarms, snooze your alarms.
+Chirper is a simple application that lets you set alarm and timer in your desktop/laptop to remind you off important tasks while working.
+You can set multiple alarms, snooze your alarms or delete them.
 You can also set timers.
-So, you can get rid off your dependancies if setting your alarm or reminder on phone and instead let `chirper` chirp for you at your set time. ;)
+So, you can get rid of your dependancies of setting your alarm or reminder on phone and instead let `chirper` chirp for you at your set time. ;)

 ### Run